sms regulations Japan

 The SMS regulations and messaging standards in Japan

-What are the Regulations and Best Practices for Sending SMS In Japan?
+What are the SMS regulations in Japan?

 Country code JP